kisdaniel/HomeDashboardDS18B20OLEDMqtt/README.md

-# HomeDashboard Garage Door Opener
+# HomeDashboard DS18B20 sensor reader

-Home Dashboard BME280 Arduino project for NodeMCU (ESP8266)
+Home Dashboard BME280 Arduino project for NodeMCU (ESP8266) / WIFI Kit 8 (128x32 OLED)

-This program connect to an MQTT server and receives commands from mqtt and publishes status of the garage door to mqtt.
+This program connect to an MQTT server and receives commands from mqtt and publishes status of the sensors to mqtt.

 # Configuration